Whether you do it yourself or call in the professionals, these preparation tips can help you ensure that your outdoor rooms are ready for action.

 While moss can add a touch of beauty to your outdoor space, it can also be difficult to remove once it takes hold.
 Outdoor areas can quickly become overrun with moss, particularly if they are in shady or damp areas.
 It’s important to deal with moss quickly, in the following ways:

-- Use an eco-friendly moss removing product on all surfaces.
-Some of these products are “spray on and wait” which can take quite some time to work, while others are used with a scrubbing brush or pressure washer, to remove loose and unsightly organic growth.
+- Use an eco-friendly moss removal product on all surfaces.
+Some of these products are “spray on and wait” which can take quite some time to work—while others are used with a scrubbing brush or pressure washer, to remove loose and unsightly organic growth.
 Be sure to protect your potted plants and surfaces if using a pressure cleaner.

-- If your decking has been stained, it is very important to add a top up coat every 12 to 18 months in order to maintain both the nourishing oil levels and the UV blocking properties.
+If your decking has been stained, it is very important to add a top up coat every 12 to 18 months in order to maintain both the nourishing oil levels and the UV blocking properties.
 Stain is essentially a tinted oil and will naturally deplete over time.
 If the timber has turned a grey colour, this means that the surface fibres have been UV damaged and will no longer absorb new applications of stain.
-A full restoration is required.
+In this situation, a full restoration will be required.

-- If you have artificial grass it is important to have an annual maintenance check: especially if it’s being used where there’s lots of foot traffic e.g. a play area.
-This process includes the removal of any weeds from fallen seeds, top up the infill sand levels, check any seams for movement, and brush up the pile.
+If you have artificial grass in an outdoor area, it’s important to have an annual maintenance check: especially if it’s being used where there’s lots of foot traffic e.g. a play area.
+This process includes the removal of any weeds from fallen seeds, topping up the infill sand levels, checking any seams for movement, and brushing up the pile.

 If you need help or inspiration maintaining or upgrading an outdoor room, view our previous work or give Deck&FencePro a call.
 We’ll provide a comprehensive free quote, with no obligation to you.